 Bibliography and Archives

-In 2004 after months of research, I found, in Ataturk Kitapligi Library in Taksim Square-Istanbul, the first 99 issues of al Jawa’eb, newspaper published by Ahmad Fares al Shidyaq in Istanbul as of 1860, were scanned in 2004 in Ataturk Kitapligi Library in Taksim Square-Istanbul.
+In 2004 after months of research, I found, in Ataturk Kitapligi Library in Taksim Square-Istanbul, the first 99 issues of al Jawa’eb newspaper published by Ahmad Fares al Shidyaq in Istanbul as of 1860.
+I found the archives in Ataturk Kitapligi Library in Taksim Square-Istanbul.
+Here are the scans.
 The integral collection of al Jawa’eb can be found at the Chicago Library on reels (2 of them), each costing 400USD.
 This price was given to me in 2004.

 الساق على الساق

 Book Cover for Rana Issa’s book, still from exhibit